Face of Mankind Free To Play

 More about OnLive

-This has the potential to change the gaming industry, majorly.
-Using this, you may never have to upgrade your computer again (and us know how technology makes a jump every year or so).
+This gadget has the potential to change the gaming industry, majorly.
+Using this, you may never have to upgrade your computer again (and us PC gamers know how technology makes a jump every year or so).
 If OnLive works as well as it is said to, you’ll be able to play a game as intesive as Crysis, at it’s maximum settings, for the price less then that of a Wii.

-OnLive is a new on demand service, founded by Rearden Studios.
+OnLive is a new video games on demand service, founded by Rearden Studios.
 This technology changes the way you get and handle computer games.
 Take Crysis for example, instead of buying a $3000 high-end computer, use your normal computer and let OnLive’s servers handle all the processing power.
 The only extra that you’ll need to purchase is a “Micro-console” and have a broadband internet connection.

 Kotaku explains the concept like this: ” The controller input….it’s going from your hand to the controller through the internet to OnLive’s machines then back again as streamed video.”.
 Which pretty much means that their servers are handling everything, which raises the big question.
 Will there be any lag?
 OnLive can show video up to a resolution of 720p at 60 frames per second, depending on your internet connection.
 For standard definition television quality, a broadband connection of at least 1.5 megabits per second is required.
 For HDTV resolution, a connection of at least 5 mbps is needed.